Fr0stbyteR/faust2webaudio/README.md

 To upgrade Libfaust version: replace `src/libfaust-wasm.js`, `dist/libfaust-wasm.wasm` and `dist/libfaust-wasm.data` with the new files

-To build everything (using Webpack 4, Babel 7, TypeScript), this will produce `dist/index.js` and `dist/index.min.js`
+To build everything (using Webpack 4, Babel 7, TypeScript), this will produce `dist/index.js` and `dist/index.min.js` (this command must be done before commit + push on GitHub):
 ```bash
 npm run dist
 ```